 Cleaning the water

 Oysters are natural filter feeders.
-This means they feed by pumping water through their gills, trapping particles of food as well as nutrients, suspended sediments and chemical contaminants.
+This means they feed by pumping water through their gills, trapping particles of food as well as nutrients, suspended sediments and other contaminants.
 In doing so, oysters help keep the water clean and clear for underwater grasses and other aquatic life.
-One oyster can filter more than 50 gallons of water in a single day.
+Under certain conditions, one oyster can filter more than 50 gallons of water in a single day.

 Providing food and habitat